-There are no distance markers so be aware that it’s a moderate 4 mile hike – allow 3 hours round trip.
+There are no distance markers so be aware that it’s a moderate 4 mile hike in the Catskills – allow 3 hours round trip.

 The Fire Tower has just undergone $48,000 in improvements.
 A new plaque to commemorate its 100 year anniversary has also been unveiled.